Biography of Sir Isaac Newton

 1720: Publication of the first english edition of “Universal Arithmetic.”

-1727: (March 2nd) Attends the Royal Society for the last time due to his failing health.
-Dies on March 20th and then is lain in State at Westminster Abbey on the 28th and buried there on April 4th.
+1727: He attends the Royal Society for the last time on 2nd March due to his failing health.
+He dies on 20th March and then is lain in State at Westminster Abbey on the 28th and buried there on 4th April.

 1707: “Arithmetica Universalis”